CFO Thought Leader Survey 2019

 Who completed the survey?

-The survey was completed by 100 finance leaders across APAC, USA, UK, Europe, South Africa and the middle east.
+The survey was completed by 100 finance leaders across APAC, USA, UK, Europe, South Africa and the Middle East.
 We had a great response from companies large and small, including the likes of eBay, Siemens, LexisNexis, Sandoz, Allergan and others.
 Here is the geographic spread:

 Location of respondents for the survey